aivinog1/x86-lab-with-docker-on-m-mac/README.md

-# RHEL Test Docker on ARM64 Mac
+# CentOS Test Docker on ARM64 Mac

 This project contains an example of how to install x86 VM with Docker on the Macbook Pro with M1 Pro CPU.